-The Monongahela River forms at the junction of Tygart Valley River and West Fork Rivers in Maron County, WV.
-The river flows northward, towards Pittsburgh for a total of 128.7 miles.
+The Monongahela River forms at the junction of Tygart Valley River and West Fork Rivers in Marion County, WV.
+The river flows northward towards Pittsburgh for a total of 128.7 miles.
 There it joins with the Alleghany River to eventually form the Ohio River.

 How The Monongahela River was Named

 The name “Monongahela” comes from the Unami language and roughly translates to “Falling Banks.”
 The name was given to the river as a reference to its high banks that erode easily and are loose and muddy in some areas.
 However, the Monongahela River is also known locally as “The Mon” or “The Mon River” and will often be referenced this way by local residents.

 - The Monongahela River is one of a few major rivers in North America that flow from south to north, instead of north to south.